Oolong Tea vs. Green Tea: Is One Healthier Than the Other?

 Green tea is much more vegetal when is comes to flavor.
 Often described as grassy, it features a bitter undertone that lends a sharp edge to its flavor that is loved by strong tea drinkers.
 Most casual tea drinkers tend to prefer oolong tea when it comes to taste since there is a wider variety of flavors that can suit different palates.
 Green tea is more of an acquired taste with strong compounds that are preferred by regular tea drinkers.

-Which One Is Healthier?
+Oolong Tea Vs Green Tea: Which One Is Healthier?

 While all true teas and herbal teas contain polyphenols and catechins such as EGCG that deliver robust health benefits, green tea has more concentrated amounts of these compounds than oolong tea.
 That means that green tea contains more antioxidant properties than oolong tea, which are responsible for health benefits such as increased mental focus and decreased risk of heart disease.
+Antioxidants have also been shown to eliminate free radicals which can cause oxidative stress.
+These antioxidants may also help lower blood sugar levels and are associated with a lower risk of serious disease.

 While green tea is known for its health benefits that include the ability to accelerate weight loss, that doesn't mean it's the only true tea to do this.
 In fact, in a study published in the Journal of Nutrition, scientists found that regular consumption of oolong tea resulted in increased metabolism and a 12 percent increase in fat oxidation, which allows the body to burn fat more efficiently (1).

 Essentially, these two teas offer similar health benefits in varying degrees and you don't have to choose one or the other.
 If you want to boost bone health or lower blood pressure, drink oolong tea for these health benefits.
 If you are looking to prevent tooth decay, decrease your body weight and prevent neurological disorders such as Alzheimer's, drinking green tea is a delicious way to achieve these goals.
+Drinking tea helps to increase relaxation and may promote better health.

 Get Acquainted With Classic True Teas